EduardoLR10/clore/README.md

 for formatting, and it is recommended that you install the CLI version if you plan on hooking this up to your editor.

-Run the tests:

-    $ clojure -T:build test

-TODO: add tests.

-Run the project's CI pipeline and build an uberjar:
+Run this command to build an uberjar:

-    $ clojure -T:build ci
+    $ clojure -T:build uberjar

-This will produce an updated `pom.xml` file with synchronized dependencies inside the `META-INF` directory inside `target/classes` and the uberjar in `target`.
-You can update the version (and SCM tag) information in generated `pom.xml` by updating `build.clj`.

-If you don't want the `pom.xml` file in your project, you can remove it.
-The `ci` task will still generate a minimal `pom.xml` as part of the `uber` task, unless you remove `version` from `build.clj`.

 Run that uberjar: